rackerlabs/technical-blog/_posts/2014-01-27-automating-rackspace-cloud-with-ansible.markdown

 part of the above guide), Paul Durivage, Jesse Keating (responsible for a lot of tuning and testing help!), Christopher Laco, and others.

-Ansible is also part of Rackspace's [DevOps Automation Service](http://www.rackspace.com/devops/).

 If you are using Rackspace Cloud -- Ansible may be a very very good fit for you.
 Because SSH is cloud native, all you need to do to manage a guest is to inject an SSH key, which the Ansible modules can help with, and you can begin